-Monroe County Public Library cards are available, free of charge, to current County residents of all ages.
+Library cards are free for Monroe County residents of all ages.
 Here’s how to get one:

 - Government-issued photo ID that includes current Monroe County address (e.g., current Driver's License or Indiana State ID)